The Ultimate Guide to Professional Book Descriptions

 An entrepreneur could use a different approach.
 “Mike Jones, the pioneering founder of #suitsup, winner of the Rags to Riches Foundation Award, shares his guaranteed techniques for success.”

+That first line is the hook that will bait your ideal audience.
 Strike a chord in your reader with the first line, and leave them with no choice but to read more.

 3. Utilize keywords to bring more traffic to your description.